-The Company's interest rate risk arises from long-term borrowings issued at fixed rates that create fair value interest rate risk and variable rate borrowings that create cash flow interest rate risk.
+The Company's interest rate risk arises from long-term borrowings issued at fixed rates that create fair value interest rate risk and variable-rate borrowings that create cash flow interest rate risk.
 In addition, the Company's cash balances are typically invested in short-term interest-bearing assets.

-The Company manages its interest rate risk exposure by using a mix of fixed and variable rate debt and periodically using interest rate derivatives to achieve the desired proportion of variable to fixed-rate debt.
+The Company manages its interest rate risk exposure by using a mix of fixed and variable-rate debt and periodically using interest rate derivatives to achieve the desired proportion of variable to fixed-rate debt.

-At December 31, 2017 and 2016, the Company had no variable rate debt, however, the Company is exposed to floating interest rates on its accounts receivable securitization program.
-As at December 31, 2017, the amount serviced pursuant to this program was \$110.0 million at a weighted average interest rate of 1.4% (2016: \$84.5 million at a weighted average interest rate of 1.0%).
-The maximum amount available to the Company under these programs is \$110.0 million (2016: \$110.0 million).
+As at December 31, 2018, the Company had variable-rate debt of \$374.8 million with a weighted average interest rate of 3.8% (2017: the Company had no variable-rate debt).
+In addition, the Company was exposed to floating interest rates on its accounts receivable securitization program.
+As at December 31, 2018, the amount serviced pursuant to this program was \$110.0 million at a weighted average interest rate of 2.0% (2017: \$110.0 million at a weighted average interest rate of 1.4%).
+The maximum amount available to the Company under these programs is \$110.0 million (2017: \$110.0 million).

-As at December 31, 2017, 7.8% (2016: 10.5%) of the Company's outstanding debt and revolving accounts receivable securitization program were not exposed to interest rate movements.
+As at December 31, 2018, 1.8% (2017: 7.8%) of the Company's outstanding debt and revolving accounts receivable securitization program were not exposed to interest rate movements.

-As at December 31, 2017, the Company had fixed-rate debt of \$9.2 million (2016: \$9.9 million) with a weighted average effective interest rate of 4.4% (2016: 4.3%).
+As at December 31, 2018, the Company had fixed-rate debt of \$8.6 million (2017: \$9.2 million) with a weighted average effective interest rate of 4.7% (2017: 4.4%).
 Changes in market interest rates cause the fair value of long-term debt with fixed interest rates to fluctuate but do not affect net earnings, as the Company's debt is carried at amortized cost and the carrying value does not change as interest rates change.